 We aim to enable pupils to develop independence of thought and an understanding of themselves as individuals, members of communities and global citizens.
-The course is comprised of an eclectic mix of PSHCE (personal, social, health, citizenship and economic education), religious studies and philosophy aimed at providing pupils with a fast paced, contemporary course that offers something for everyone.
+The course is comprised of an eclectic mix of PSHCE (personal, social, health, citizenship and economic education) and is aimed at providing pupils with a fast paced, contemporary course that offers something for everyone.

-Students are engaged in the study of a diverse range of topics from health and safety to religion and politics, and all pupils are provided with a comprehensive examination of some of the most important issues for young people today.
+Students are engaged in the study of a diverse range of topics from health and safety to British Values and Politics, and all pupils are provided with a comprehensive examination of some of the most important issues for young people today.

 Staff and facilities

 The Life Studies department consists of two full time teaching staff and three part time teaching staff that deliver the programme.
 The department utilises a variety of software, media and resources to make lessons interesting and interactive.
-All teaching rooms are equipped with an interactive white board (IWB) and have a departmental computer suite.
+All teaching rooms are equipped with smart boards and have a departmental computer suite.
 Invariably, teachers encourage a good deal of pupil input, with discussion, formal debate and group presentation forming a significant proportion of lesson time.
 Pupils are encouraged to develop their rhetorical skills and think in a manner that involves empathy and reflection.

 The sensitive nature of some of the work is recognised by members of staff and great care is taken to discuss issues sympathetically.